I need a dog. What do I do?

-What kind of dogs do you use?
+What breeds of dogs do you train?

 Where do you get your dogs?

 We use our own in-house breeding program.
 We also partner with an international breeding network which helps to keep our bloodlines pure.

 We do not use any dogs from outside our program; only the dogs we breed.

 I have a really good dog I can’t keep.
 Can you use my dog in your program?